Wilderness Orientation Q&A

 What if I’m not outdoorsy or in good shape?

 We expect that many of our new students will be novices and perhaps even skeptical about outdoor adventures and living.
 Whether you identify as an outdoorsy person or an athlete is not important.
-What is essential is approaching Wilderness and new experiences with openness and a willingness to engage and participate.
-Since we have been beginning every school year since the early 1970s with Wilderness Session, we know how students respond to the demands of the program.
-Our experience tells us that even students who arrive at CRMS in poor physical shape are capable of finding success and completing Wilderness.
+What is essential is approaching Wilderness Orientation and new experiences with openness and a willingness to engage and participate.
+Since we have been beginning every school year since the early 1970s with Wilderness, we know how students respond to the demands of the program.
+Our experience tells us that even students who arrive at CRMS in poor physical shape are capable of finding success and completing Outdoor Orientation.
 We also know that students who make an effort to improve their fitness and spend time preparing for the adventure minimize some of the physical challenges and discomfort.

 What about Lions, Tigers, and Bears?
 Is there scary wildlife or other critters I need to be aware of?